MatteoNulli/MatteoNulli.github.io/_pages/about.md

 💭 My research interest is in Multimodal LLMs.
 Particulary, I am looking at visual-representation learning and how to leverage it for extensive image-understanding in Multimodal models.

-📚 Currently focusing on compositional understanding for my thesis and working on Multimodal Learning.
+📚 Currently working on my master thesis on compositional understanding and visual grounding in Multimodal models.

 Always open to hear about possible research collaborations, feel free to reach out.